VictorGoic0/RapidImageUpload/memory-bank/systemPatterns.md

 - Use `Executors.newVirtualThreadPerTaskExecutor()` for async operations
 - Enables millions of concurrent operations with minimal overhead
 - Configured in `AsyncConfig.java` with `@EnableAsync`
+- TaskScheduler bean also defined in AsyncConfig for WebSocket heartbeat (avoids circular dependency with WebSocketConfig)

 ### Async Processing
 - Commands use `@Async` annotation with virtual thread executor